 We are graduate students, postdoctoral fellows, and established scientists, located mostly on the second floor of the Keck Laboratory on the Caltech campus.
 Our lab equipment is often shared with other faculty in materials science, and with others on the Caltech campus.
-Conversely, we also make use of materials science facilities maintained by the Johnson Group on the third floor of Keck, and with other groups in the Dept. of Applied Physics and Materials Science.
+Conversely, we also make use of materials science facilities maintained by the Johnson and Faber groups in Keck, and with other groups in the Dept. of Applied Physics and Materials Science.

 We study materials at the atomic level where quantum mechanics is usually more important than classical mechanics, and where statistical mechanics is more useful than classical thermodynamics.
 We measure the positions of atoms, usually when they are located in materials with some disorder.
 Many of our studies use inelastic scattering to measure how atoms vibrate, and how atoms transfer electrons when they bond to their neighbors.
 These measurements are performed by scattering x-rays, neutrons, electrons, and gamma-rays from the atomic electrons or nuclei.
 We determine the energy and momenta transferred during the individual scattering events.* Much of this work requires a substantial computing effort, first to "reduce" the data to a manageable size, and then convert it to physical quantities.
 An even larger computing effort is then required to perform electronic structure calculations and simulations to predict the dynamical processes in materials, and how these processes cause scattering of neutrons or x-rays.